 In most cases this involves battening the surfaces of the interior walls and filling the space with a dense, soudproofing material that then essentially stops, or at least reduces the sound that is allowed to pass through the wall into room.

 This is rather a simplified explanation of the process and is not quite as simple as this to cure any issues.
-The fact that the battening with be fixed to the wall introduces a weak point as this itself will allow sound to pass through it.
-For some expert advice on the best way to go about this method, visit the Cusom Audio Designs website for further help.
+The fact that the battening with be fixed to the wall introduces a weak point as this itself will allow sound to pass through it so this is something to be aware of.

 Sound Proofing Legislation

 Sound Proofing is a concern for governments too.
 Part E of the building regulations covers the requirements for new and refurbished buildings.
 It is known as “Resistance to the Passage of Sound”, and is designed to improve sound proofing for homes both from internal noise and external noise.